Use this page to change the overall look and feel of your IDE.

 Support screen readers

 Enable screen reader support for CLion.
-For more information, see Accessibility.
+For more information, refer to Accessibility.

 Use contrast scrollbars